Les Rois du gag: Production

 The script was originally developed as one of Zidi's projects with the comedy team Les Charlots.
 When Michel Serrault, who had made Le Grand Bazar with Zidi in 1973, suggested that they work again together, Zidi decided to use this old script, which he rewrote with Didier Kaminka.

 The script contained personal elements from Zidi, whose films were often underappreciated by critics and, as a response, wanted to defend comedy and make fun of "intellectual" cinema.
+As in its story, the film brought together French comedy performers from different generations: Thierry Lhermitte and Gérard Jugnot had become popular in the late 1970s as members of Le Splendid troupe, while Michel Serrault had originally gained fame as a comedian during the 1950s.
 The character of Gaëtan and his TV show were a pastiche of the French television comedy programs hosted by Stéphane Collaro and Jacques Martin during the 1980s, as well as The Benny Hill Show which was also popular in France at the time.
 The comedy skits seen in the film were intended as a satire of these shows' broad humor.

-The character of "genius" director Robert Wellson has been interpreted as a parody of Orson Welles, though Zidi has also likened him to Marco Ferreri.
+The character of "genius" director Robert Wellson has been interpreted as a parody of Orson Welles, with traits reminiscent of Jean-Luc Godard and Federico Fellini, though Zidi has also likened him to Marco Ferreri.

-Shortly before shooting began, Serrault told Zidi that he had lost interest in the film.
+Shortly before principal photography began, Serrault told Zidi that he had lost interest in the film.
 He was nevertheless contractually bound to do it.
 Zidi later said that, with hindsight, he should have started over and made the film with another actor.

 During the filming of Les Rois du gag, the film My New Partner (Les Ripoux) which Claude Zidi had directed a few months earlier, was released and became a major box-office hit, also earning several César Awards including Best film and Best director.
 Claude Zidi had included a scene at the César Awards in Les Rois du gag, which became a case of life imitating art.

 Reception

 Les Rois du gag was released several weeks after the triumph of My New Partner at the César Awards.
-Upon release, it became number one at the box-office, bypassing My New Partner which was still being played in theaters.
+Upon release, it became number one at the box office, bypassing My New Partner which was still being played in theaters.

-However, the film experienced a significant box-office drop on the next week, and was bypassed by My New Partner.
-Zidi found himself in the unique situation of beating himself twice at the box-office in two weeks.
+However, the film experienced a significant box office drop on the next week, and was bypassed by My New Partner.
+Zidi therefore found himself in the unique situation of beating himself twice at the box office in two weeks.
 Though Les Rois du gag performed well commercially, selling over 1,5 million admissions, it was ultimately much less successful than My New Partner.
 The film was also poorly received by critics, with some joking that Zidi was going back to normal by making a bad film.

+The film was a success in the Soviet Union, where it sold 13.2 million admissions.